janekc/addresource/README.md

 ## Arguments:
 - `FORMULA_PATH`: The path to the Homebrew formula file.
-- `PACKAGE`: The name of the package for which to add a resource block.
+- `PACKAGE`: The name and optionally version of the package to add a resource block for.

 ## Options:
 - `--dry-run`: If specified, the script will print the new formula to the console instead of writing it to the file.